 It's what the Constitution mandates.

-Now, whether or not it was a good thing or a bad thing is another discussion, you know, whether or not I would have voted for it.
+Now, whether that was a good thing or a bad thing is another discussion.

-You don't you don't disagree with that.
+You don't disagree with that.

-Well the Constitution says that to declare war, an offensive action that is planned has to be voted on by Congress first.
+Well, the Constitution says that to declare war, an offensive action that is planned has to be voted on by Congress first.

 They disagreed on a lot of things.

-They disagreed on the extent of the central government, but they all agreed that the president shouldn't declare war or have offensive actions uh without the approval of Congress.
+They disagreed on the extent of the central government, but they all agreed that the president shouldn't declare war or have offensive actions without the approval of Congress.

 You know, there have been times we have voted to go to war, and we've been much more united as a country.

-World War II was won.
+World War II was one.

-It was a defensive war fought against people who attacked us.
+It was a defensive war, fought against people who attacked us.

-Uh after nine eleven, we were attacked as well.
+After 9-11, we were attacked as well.

 We voted in Congress.